rtreharne/hls-staff-search/README.md

 ```
 Run `docker-compose up app` again and navigate to `/admin` to login to Django admin.

-### Step 5 - Make sure your beat scheduler is running
+### Step 5 - Make sure your beat scheduler is running (if required)

-This command creates a new container to run in the background.
+This command creates a new container to run in the background if you want to run scheduled tasks.

 ```bash
 docker-compose run -d --rm app sh -c "celery -A app beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler"